Zero-Tang/NoirVisor/README.md

 ```

 ## NoirVisor Core
-NoirVisor Core is now written in Rust.
+NoirVisor Core is written in Rust.
 See [documentation for NoirVisor in Rust](./doc/rust.md).

+You must install [Rust](https://www.rust-lang.org/tools/install) for `x86_64-pc-windows-msvc` host. \
+The toolchain is up to you.
+It is recommended to use the `stable` toolchain.

+Please note that `cargo build` command only builds the NoirVisor Core.
+It is a static library, not an executable.

 ## Windows Driver
 To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 11 (Visual Studio Build Tools 16.11.10 and 17.8.6) ISO file to T: and V: drives.
 I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are looking for a free virtual ISO Drive. \